Approaches to Atmospheric Methane Removal

 Thermocatalytic reactors

-Early Explorations Would require an order of magnitude decrease in operating temperature + essentially free airflow Current approaches cost-implausible, cost-effectiveness would require 50x decrease in operating temperature + essentially free airflow Likely <1 Mt / yr Likely >10 years Measured
+Early Explorations Requires a ~2x decrease in operating temperature (& free airflow) Cost-plausibility requires a ~300℃ decrease in operating temperature (& free airflow) Likely <1 Mt CH4 / yr Likely >10 years

 Lower